simon-smart88/shinyscholar/vignettes/README-vignette.md

 `create_template()` creates the file structure of a package and if `install` is set to `TRUE` it will be installed automatically.
 If you prefer to install manually, run `devtools::install_local(path = "~/Documents/demo", force=TRUE)` (assuming as in the example above the app was initiated in `~/Documents/demo`).
 You need to repeat this process after making changes to the app, or if using Rstudio, use Ctrl+Shift+B or Command+Shift+B. Now you can run the app using `shiny::runApp(system.file('shiny', package='demo'))` or `demo::run_demo()`.

 ### Development

 #### Modules
 After installing the initial version, the modules only contain skeleton code.
 There are four files for each module located in `/inst/shiny/modules` and each module calls a function found in `/R`.
-It may be helpful to familiarise yourself with the code for the existing application either by viewing the files in `/inst/shiny/modules` or by using the Code tab in the app.
+It may be helpful to familiarise yourself with the code for the existing application either by viewing the files in `/inst/shiny/modules` or by using the Code tab in the example app.

 ##### .R